redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge3-Migrate_To_Azure_With_CloudEndure.md

 5. <strong>Define the target Replication Settings and specify an Azure Data Center location</strong>

     * After the Service Principal information is entered and saved, you will need to select the target Azure Data Center location for your CloudEndure migration project.
-Select the "Live Migration Target" drop-down and choose the Azure Data Center "Azure ARM East US 2", "Azure ARM Central US", or "Azure ARM West US 2".
+Select the "Live Migration Target" drop-down and choose the Azure Data Center which your resource group has been created in.
+For example, "eastus2" would select "Azure ARM East US 2", centralus would select "Azure ARM Central US", and westus2 would select "Azure ARM West US 2".

       ![Populate Blank Replication Settings](./images/cerepsettings-1.jpg)